Shardul Singh

 Maharao Shardul Singh ji Shekhawat (1681-1742) was the Shekhawat ruler of Jhunjhunu in Rajputana.
 During his reign, the Shekhawats are considered to have reached the height of their powers.
 After his death the estate was divided equally among his surviving five sons, whose descendants continued to rule over it until India achieved independence.

-To commemorate the memory of their father, his sons made a monumental dome (known as Chhatri) with a fresco at Parasrampura, the capital of Jhunjhunu.
-All five sons were very brave, capable, and efficient rulers.
-They raised many new villages, towns, forts and palaces, encouraged the Seths (merchants) for trade.
-As a result, they grew rich and made many havelies.
-The fresco-paintings of these havelies speak about that period and prosperity.
+To commemorate their father, his sons constructed a chhatri decorated with frescoes at Parasrampura, the capital of Jhunjhunu.
+All five surviving sons subsequently administered portions of the estate.
+During their rule, new villages, towns, forts, and palaces were established, and merchants were encouraged to conduct trade.
+Merchants accumulated wealth during this period and constructed numerous havelis.
+Many of these havelis contain frescoes dating from this period.
 Moreover, the rich merchants made the wells, ponds, bawries (step well), temples and inns at various places.
-They are the examples of industrial architectural excellence.
+These structures are examples of the architecture of the period.
 The fresco-painting probably came into existence in the 18th century.
-It was during the period of Shardual Singh ji that fresco painting was in much vogue.
+Fresco painting became increasingly common in the region during Shardul Singh's reign.